pandeysudip/postdoc-salary-pred/README.md

 ## Web Scraping
-Scraped 200 jobs postings from glassdoor.com.
-With each job, we got the following:
+Scraped 400 jobs postings from glassdoor.com.
-* Job title
-* Salary Estimate
-* Job Description
-* Rating
-* Company
-* Location
-* Company Headquarters
-* Company Size
-* Company Founded Date
-* Type of Ownership
-* Industry
-* Sector
-* Revenue
-* Competitors

 ## Data Cleaning
 After scraping the data, data is cleaned using pandas.Some of data cleaning steps are: